databio/bulker/docs/tips.md

 ## How can I prevent `bulker activate` from creating a new shell?

-In earlier versions of bulker, I recommneded using an `--echo` command to load the bulker environment into the current shell to avoid creating a new one.
+In earlier versions of bulker, I recommended using an `--echo` command to load the bulker environment into the current shell to avoid creating a new one.
 This is still possible, but no longer recommended, since I came up with a better way to control things using the shell rcfiles.
 But if you have other reasons, it's still possible to prevent bulker from creating a new shell -- we just need the bulker process to communicate with its parent shell.
 All the `activate` command really does is prepend a folder to your PATH environment variable.
 So, we set up a `-e` (echo) argument to `bulker activate` which allows you to retrieve this information in your current shell.
 This does require adding something to your `.bashrc` so that the calling shell can retrieve the paths returned by bulker.

 To do this, just add this to your `.bashrc`: